Own-Data-Privateer/hoardy-web/README.md

 Say, there's a web page/app you use (like a banking app), but it lacks some features you want, and in your browser's Network Monitor you can see it uses JSON RPC or some such to fetch its data, and you want those JSONs for yourself (e.g., to compute statistics and supplement the app output with them), but the app in question has no public API and scraping it with a script is non-trivial (e.g., they do complicated JavaScript+multifactor-based auth, try to detect you are actually using a browser, and they ban you immediately if not).

-Or, maybe, you want to parse those behind-auth pages with a script, save the results to a database, and then do interesting things with it (e.g., track price changes, manually classify, annotate, and merge pages representing the same product by different sellers, do complex queries, like sorting by price/unit, limit results by geographical locations extracted from text labels, etc).
+Or, maybe, you want to parse those behind-auth pages with a script, save the results to a database, and then do interesting things with them (e.g., track price changes, manually classify, annotate, and merge pages representing the same product by different sellers, do complex queries, like sorting by price/unit, limit results by geographical locations extracted from text labels, etc).

 Or, say, you want to fetch a bunch of pages belonging to two recommendation lists on AO3 or [GoodReads](https://www.goodreads.com/), get all outgoing links for each fetched page, union sets for the pages belonging to the same recommendation list, and then intersect the results of the two lists to get a shorter list of things you might want to read with higher probability.

 Or, more generally, say, you want to tag web pages referenced from a certain set of other web pages with some tag in your indexing software, and update it automatically each time you visit any of the source pages.

-Or, say, you want to combine a full-text indexing engine, your browsing and derived web link graph data, your states/ratings/notes from [org-mode](https://orgmode.org/), messages from your friends, and other archives, so that you could do arbitrarily complex queries over it all, like "show me all GoodReads pages for all books not marked as `DONE` or `CANCELLED` in my `org-mode` files, ever mentioned by any of my friends, ordered by undirected-graph [Pagerank](https://en.wikipedia.org/wiki/Pagerank) algorithm biased with my own book ratings (so that books sharing GoodReads lists with the books I finished and liked will get higher scores)".
+Or, say, you want to combine a full-text indexing engine, your browsing and derived web link graph data, your states/ratings/notes from [org-mode](https://orgmode.org/), messages from your friends, and other archives, so that you could do arbitrarily complex queries over it all, like "show me all GoodReads pages for all books not marked as `DONE` or `CANCELED` in my `org-mode` files, ever mentioned by any of my friends, ordered by undirected-graph [Pagerank](https://en.wikipedia.org/wiki/Pagerank) algorithm biased with my own book ratings (so that books sharing GoodReads lists with the books I finished and liked will get higher scores)".
 So, basically, you want a private personalized Bayesian recommendation system.

 "Everything will have a RESTful API\!" they said.